-John Scheetz said he agrees that something needs to be done, but the problem is the legislature.
+John Scheetz said he agrees that something needs to be done, but the problem is the legislature not changing the bonding requirements for oil and gas.
 The money is not there to properly fix the problem, even if the Quartz bond money were used.
 The funds need to be requested from the legislature.